-The assay detects the major species associated with Enterococcus bloodstream infections (E. faecium and E. faecalis) as well as several less common species of varying clinical relevance including: E. avium, E. casseliflavus, E. dispar, E. durans, E. gallinarum, and E. hirae.
+The assay detects the major species associated with Enterococcus bloodstream infections (E. faecium and E. faecalis) and several less common species of varying clinical relevance, including: E. avium, E. casseliflavus, E. dispar, E. durans, E. gallinarum, and E. hirae.
 E. raffinosus, which is occasionally isolated from clinical specimens, will not be detected by the BCID Panel.

 Limited cross-reactivity with coagulase-negative staphylococci has been observed.
-Sequence analysis and empirical testing suggest that this cross-reactivity may occur when select species (S. haemolyticus, S. epidermidis, and S. capitis) are in the blood culture at a very high concentration.
+This crossreactivity may occur when select species (S. haemolyticus, S. epidermidis, and S. capitis) are in the blood culture at a very high concentration.